ctohunt/ctohunt.com/.github/ISSUE_TEMPLATE/technologist.md

 ---
 name: Technologist
-about: Use this if you are looking for a role
+about: Looking for a role?
-title: "[Seeking Role] "
+title: "[Seeking Role] YOUR NAME"
 labels: technologist
 assignees: ''